mattliemAWS/emr-utils/ssl-nginx-emr-ui/README.md

 However, not all UI's are automatically configured.
 This solution uses customer provided certificate via EMR security config and configures a nginx proxy to encrypt in transit communication to EMR UIs

-This utility  wil re-use existing nginx/httpd conf files that are on the EMR cluster and configure them with SSL.
-The certificates being used for SSL are taken from the EMR Security Configs that are passed in during cluster provisioning: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-create-security-configuration.html
+This utility  wil re-use existing nginx/httpd conf files that are on the EMR cluster and configure httpd with SSL on port 19443.
+The certificates being used for SSL are taken from the EMR Security Configs that are passed in during cluster provisioning: https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-create-security-configuration.html.

 # Usage
-1. Provision EMR cluster with attached BA (emr_EncryptionInTransit_httpdFix_533.sh)
+1. Provision EMR cluster with attached BA (emr_EncryptionInTransit_httpdFix_533.sh).
+The BA has base64 encoded configuration files of httpd.conf that's existing on the cluster

-2. Include EMR Spark configuration
+3. Include EMR Spark configuration
 ```
     [
       {